-I have a PhD in Zoology from Oregon State University which I completed following my Bachelor's degree in biology at Western Oregon University.
+I have a PhD in Zoology from Oregon State University, which I completed following my Bachelor's degree in biology at Western Oregon University.
 Prior to attending WOU, I spent nearly three years living in Scotland where I began college taking a number of science courses first at Perth College and later at the University of Stirling.
 After finishing my PhD, I went abroad again to pursue a postdoctoral research fellowship at Linköping University in Sweden.
 Being immersed in Scottish and Swedish cultures were amazing experiences that I enjoyed immensely.

 Communicating science is an important part of being a scientist.
-As a freelance editor, I work with scientific journals as well as individual clients to polish technical publications.
+As a freelance editor, I have worked with scientific journals as well as individual clients to polish technical publications.
 A key aspect of this work is providing constructive feedback that can help authors become better writers.
 Clear writing makes research more accessible to readers.

 Emily J. Uhrig, PhD

 Collaborative Project Coordinator